HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 - The Provider uses the $submit-attachment operation to communicate the completed QuestionnaireResponse back to the Payer.
 </div><!-- bg-info -->

-In this scenario, a Provider creates a prior-authorization and sends it to the Payer.
-The Payer reviews the prior-authorization and responds with a request to fill out a questionnaire for attachments-related data using the *CDex Attachment Request Profile*.
+In this scenario, a Provider creates a prior authorization and sends it to the Payer.
+The Payer reviews the prior authorization and responds with a request to fill out a questionnaire for attachments-related data using the *CDex Attachment Request Profile*.
 After receiving the attachment request, the Provider launches DTR which completes a QuestionnaireResponse.
 The Provider returns the QuestionnaireResponse using the [`$submit-attachment`] operation, posting it to the endpoint supplied in the request.
 The flow diagram for this scenario is shown in figure 3 below.

 {% include img.html img="cdex-request-questionnaire-priorauth-flow.svg" caption="Figure 3: CDex Request Attachment for Prior-Auth Using Questionnaires" %}